michaelrsweet/pappl/CONTRIBUTING.md

 are for C source files, source code for other languages should conform to the same guidelines as allowed by the language.

+PAPPL requires at least C99 support for all C code.
+Aside from adding the `bool` type and `//` comments, C99 also clarifies the `NULL` behavior of certain standard functions such as `free` and `realloc`.

 ### Source Files